The 13 Best Coolers You Can Buy, According to Thousands of Reviews

 Best Personal Cooler: Carhartt Deluxe Insulated Lunch Box

-With almost 4,000 reviews, this insulated lunch box still maintains a 4.5-star rating, which speaks to just how much users love this cooler.
+With more than 20,000 reviews, this insulated cooler lunch bag still maintains a 4.8-star rating, which speaks to just how much users love this cooler.
 A dual compartment (the second is in the lid) body keeps dry items away from ice and liquids.
 The bottom compartment is insulated to keep foods cold for hours.
 There's enough space for a six pack, but this is a great option for a lunch or road-trip cooler for one or two people.

 A soft handle makes for easy carry, and a cross-body strap can help you go hands free if you need to carry other things.
 Weighing less than a pound when empty, it's also a good option for kids going to sports practice or friends' houses for playtime.

 "I bought this for my husband; I pack him breakfast and lunch for his work days.
 The lunch box seemed to have enough room but the reviews had me worried.
 I bought it anyway and am so glad I did!
 Anybody saying it's small must be packing for a 3 day camping trip," writes one reviewer.